 Consider all your talents.
 Are you acing algebra?
 You can tutor other students.
 Do you handcraft gifts for friends and family?
 Etsy may be your ticket.
 Are you known for your pithy sayings or graphic design skills?
 Check out CafePress.
 Creativity will lead you to other jobs you can get as a 14-year-old that will take advantage of your hobbies and talents and may lead to career opportunities.

-The top companies that hire 14- and 15-year-old are, not surprisingly, those that rely on unskilled labor and a short on-the-job training session.
+The top companies that hire 14-year-olds and 15-year-old are, not surprisingly, those that rely on unskilled labor and a short on-the-job training session.
 These employers understand that most likely you are not looking for a career, but simply an afterschool job.
-However, if you choose to stick with them through your high school career, many also offer opportunities for advancement.
+However, if you choose to stick with them through your high school years, many also offer opportunities for advancement.

 Fast-food chains and restaurants